 - vi For Criterion 6 above, measurement of distance is up to three decimal places and will be in a straight line from the centre point of the home property to the school's main designated front gate, using a computerised geo-coded mapping system.
 Where there is equal distance then lots will be drawn.
-The drawing of lots will be undertaken by an independent person, not an employee or governor of the school. - vii If having applied the priority criteria, two or more applications have identical ranking lots will be drawn.
-The drawing of lots will be undertaken by an independent person, not a employee or governor of the school. - viii A staff member must have been at the school for two or more years and/or be employed to fill a vacancy where there is a demonstrable skills shortage.
-This includes permanent part-time or full-time teaching and non-teaching staff.
+The drawing of lots will be undertaken by an independent person, not an employee or governor of the school. - vi If having applied the priority criteria, two or more applications have identical ranking lots will be drawn.
+The drawing of lots will be undertaken by an independent person, not a employee or governor of the school.